patrbraun/Guitar-Quiz/README.md

 ## Known Issues

+Highscores not working.

+Scores are not saved to local storage.

-Still working on a lot.
+Still working on styling.